ablack3/cleaning_data_course_project/README.md

 - Label the activities with descriptive variable names such as "LAYING", "SITTING", ect.
 - Rename the variables in the data with meaningful variable names taken from features.txt document
 - Subsets the data selecting only variables that contain the substring "mean" or "std" using a regular expression
-- Saves the data as a csv file named tidy_data.csv in the "UCI HAR Dataset" folder
+- Saves the data as a text file named UCI_HAR_tidy.txt in the working directory

-The output file, tidy_data.csv, meets the requirements of this assignment because it has
+The output file, UCI_HAR_tidy.txt, meets the requirements of this assignment because it has
 - one variable per column
 - one observation per row
 - descriptive variable names